ikim025/ucr-cs100/textbook/using-bash/nctutorial/README.md

 nc -l 32981 < pipe | nc www.amazon.com 80 > pipe
 ```
 This time if you refresh the browser, we get output!
 Woo!
-T
-his is because we redirect standard input to come from the pipe, which at first has nothing, and we redirect the
-output from amazon to the pipe.
+This is because we redirect standard input to come from the pipe, which at first has nothing, and we redirect the output from amazon to the pipe.
 We can read and write from this pipe, so not only do we get output from the browser, but we can send more input to get new webpages.
 Using this technique along with some crafty BASH scripting skills, you can make a small, very insecure webserver.